 Use of Control Room as defined by licensing regulations.

-“Cultural Competence/Responsiveness” means the ability of individuals and systems to respond respectfully and effectively to people of all cultures, classes, races, ethnic backgrounds, sexual orientations, and faiths or religions in a manner that recognizes, affirms, and values the worth of individuals, families, tribes, and communities, and protects and preserves the dignity of each.
+“Cultural Competence/” means the ability of individuals and systems to respond respectfully and effectively to people of all cultures, classes, races, ethnic backgrounds, sexual orientations, and faiths or religions in a manner that recognizes, affirms, and values the worth of individuals, families, tribes, and communities, and protects and preserves the dignity of each.

 “Delinquent” means a Child adjudicated by Juvenile court for having committed a Delinquent act as defined in Iowa Code Ch.
 232.

 “Diversion” or “Diverted” means that alternatives to Out-of-Home Placement for Youth eligible for shelter Placement were successfully used to avoid Placement into a shelter bed.
-A Child may spend less than 47 hours at a shelter or approved residential setting or up to 20 days in another approved setting while alternatives are arranged and intake into a shelter bed is not completed.
+A Child may spend no more than 47 hours at a shelter or approved residential setting or up to 20 days in another approved setting while alternatives are arranged and intake into a shelter bed is not completed.

-“Division,” or “Division of ACFS” means the Division of Adult, Children & Family Services of the Agency.

-“Educational Specialist” means Contractor staff directly responsible for a Child’s education and related services and needs.
+“Education Specialist” means Contractor staff directly responsible for a Child’s education and related services and needs.
 This may include the Child’s Contractor-appointed Caseworker.

 “Eligible Bidder” means, for the purpose of this RFP: